CodePapa360/Age-Calculator-app/README.md

 ## Acknowledgments

-I would like to express my gratitude to Frontend Mentor for providing this project idea and design.
-Their platform is an excellent resource for web developers looking to improve their skills.
+Special thanks to Frontend Mentor for providing such an amazing platform to practice and improve my frontend skills.
+The challenges and projects available on the website were both fun and challenging, and helped me learn a lot in a short amount of time.

 ## License